Alex Kirilloff Player Props: Twins vs. Blue Jays

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .300 with five doubles, three home runs and 17 walks.
+- Kirilloff is hitting .295 with six doubles, three home runs and 17 walks.

-- In 60.0% of his games this season (18 of 30), Kirilloff has picked up at least one hit, and in eight of those games (26.7%) he recorded multiple hits.
+- Kirilloff has picked up a hit in 61.3% of his 31 games this year, with at least two hits in 25.8% of them.

-- In 30 games played this year, he has gone deep in two of them.
+- He has gone deep in two of 31 games played this season, and in 2.6% of his plate appearances.

-- Kirilloff has driven in a run in seven games this year (23.3%), including two games with multiple runs batted in.
+- In eight games this season (25.8%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.